Sunday World: Investigative journalism

-In 2008 the paper was the first to expose the controversial fundraising activities of the House of Prayer run by self-proclaimed visionary Christina Gallagher in Achill, Co Mayo.
-It also revealed the lavish lifestyle Gallagher was leading.
-The House of Prayer made over 100 individual complaints to the press ombudsman about the investigation, all of which were dismissed.

 In 2005 the paper was sued by a well known Dublin criminal figure Martin "the Viper" Foley after it reported that he was a leading figure in gang related crime and had links with the IRA elements.
 Foley argued that the report placed his life in jeopardy and sought to gag the paper.
 The attempt failed as the High Court rejected his allegations and refused to prevent further reporting.

 In 2010 the paper won a landmark legal ruling when a privacy and defamation case taken by Ruth Hickey was dismissed by the President of the High Court Mr Justice Nicholas Kearns.
 The ruling copperfastened the importance of freedom of expression in Irish law and stated that it can only be outweighed by the right to privacy in limited circumstances.
-Mr Justice Kearns also defended the right of the newspaper to publish information that was clearly in the public domain on the internet (in this case the infamous 'Zip Up Your Mickey' phone rant by Twink whose husband had left her for Ms Hickey).
+Mr Justice Kearns also defended the right of the newspaper to publish information that was clearly in the public domain on the internet (in this case the infamous "zip up your mickey" telephone voicemail rant by Twink whose husband had left her for Ms Hickey).

-On 19 March 2006, Sunday World reporter Hugh Jordan tracked down former Sinn Féin official and British Forces informant Denis Donaldson at a remote, rustic cottage in County Donegal.
+On 19 March 2006, Sunday World reporter Hugh Jordan tracked down former Sinn Féin official and MI5 and PSNI informant Denis Donaldson at a remote, rustic cottage in County Donegal.
 Sixteen days later, Donaldson was murdered there, and the paper was heavily criticised for identifying and showing a photo of the location.
 In 2009 the Real IRA claimed responsibility for the killing.

 On 1 November 2009, Northern Editor Jim McDowell attracted complaints to the Press Complaints Commission after the paper published on the front page the photograph of a man hanging from a bridge, having killed himself under the headline "Halloween Horror".
 McDowell claimed on Stephen Nolan's BBC Radio Ulster show on 2 November that it was meant to dissuade individuals thinking about suicide but the decision to publish was condemned by suicide awareness and support groups.

-It is noted for its strong Irish coverage in a newspaper market awash with 'Irish editions' of the main British newspapers such as the Sunday Mirror and Mail on Sunday.
-Among its Irish sports writers are Pat Spillane, Paul McGrath, Kevin Moran, Charlie Nicholas, John Aldridge, Denis Irwin and Mick Galwey.
-Columnists include Amanda Brunker, Paddy Murray, Fr Brian Darcy and Daniel O'Donnell.

-On 12 June 2022, it reported about Charlie Bird on his future grave since having Motor neurone disease.